JoeyStanley/real/cv.md

 Other Presentations
 ==========

 “An EWP model of Quechua agreement: Further evidence against DM.”
 Presented at the Linguistic Society of the University of Georgia (LSUGA) Tiny Talks.
 Athens, GA.
-September 15, 2016. <a href="https://drive.google.com/open?id=0B9rmY2OjP34AZDM5aGQ1Z05Wa0k" class="slides"></a>
+September 15, 2016.
+<a href="/downloads/160915-TinyTalks-slides.pptx" class="slides" target="_blank" title="download the powerpoint slides for this presentation"></a>

 "Southeastern Washington English: What We Know So Far".
 The Linguistic Society of the University of Georgia ([LSUGA](http://www.lsuga.com)) Tiny Talks.
 Athens, GA.
-February 18, 2016. <a href="https://drive.google.com/file/d/0B9rmY2OjP34AM3dINmRsRjdySVU/view" class="slides"></a>
+February 18, 2016.
+<a href="/downloads/160218-TinyTalks-slides.pptx" class="slides" target="_blank" title="download the powerpoint slides for this presentation"></a>

 "Brother Bell’s Audience Design: Forms of Address among Latter-day Saint Young Adults".
 University of Georgia Linguistics Colloquium.
 Athens, GA.
-February 27, 2015 <a href="https://drive.google.com/file/d/0B9rmY2OjP34AcmduZVhuUDFYVFE/view" class="slides"></a>
+February 27, 2015
+<a href="/downloads/150227-Colloquium-slides.pptx" class="slides" target="_blank" title="download the powerpoint slides for this presentation"></a>

 "The systematic stretching and adjusting of ideophonic phonology in Pastaza Quichua" with [Janis Nuckolls](http://linguistics.byu.edu/directory/jbn34/), Elizabeth Nielsen, and Roseanna Hopper.
 Presentation at the Brigham Young University Linguistics Department Brown Bag Meeting.
 Provo, UT.
 December 6, 2012.